Jolly Rancher Remix: Characteristics

 Jolly Rancher Remix is a Boomerang model manufactured by Vekoma International of the Netherlands and designed by Peter Clerx.
 The roller coaster originally cost $4.2 million to plan and construct and opened in the Pioneer Frontier section of the park.
 The roller coaster is located near the Canyon River Rapids and replaced a dining area that was relocated elsewhere in the park.
 The original title of Sidewinder was named after the general sidewinder rattlesnake species.
 It was the fourth roller coaster to be added to the park in operation and the first roller coaster to open since the SooperDooperLooper in 1977, 14 years earlier.
 When it opened, it was the only Boomerang model in Pennsylvania.
 The area surrounding the roller coaster was updated during its refurbishment, featuring a new entrance and plaza.
 The Mix'd Flavored by Jolly Rancher flat ride is located in front of the roller coaster, having replaced a clock tower and planters.

 Jolly Rancher Remix is a steel shuttle roller coaster in which the train returns from the direction it came.
 The roller coaster structure of Jolly Rancher Remix encompasses a 288.8 foot by 98.4 foot area.
 Sources cite the track having a total length of 876 feet or 935 feet.
 Jolly Rancher Remix exerts 5.2 g-forces to its riders and reaches speeds of 47 mph.
 The track was originally colored brown with white supports.
 During the renovation, lights were added to the station and lift hill alongside a soundtrack to play with each candy flavor experience.
 In addition, the park updated the braking system during the renovation.
 The track and support structure feature a new color scheme that includes green and blue, respectively.

-The roller coaster operates one train with seven cars, each car arranged two seats across in two rows allowing for a maximum capacity of 28 passengers.
-The original trains of the roller coaster featured a red and yellow color scheme and were replaced For the 2011 season with Vekoma's newer trains.
-The 2011 train set was later replaced in 2022 by newer rolling stock featuring a blue color scheme.
-The trains previously used over-the-shoulder restraints, with the 2022 iteration featuring a vest restraint.
+The roller coaster operates a single train consisting of seven cars with four seats each for a total capacity of 28 riders per train.
+The original trains featured a red and yellow color scheme; this was changed to a blue and yellow theme in 2011 when newer trains were added to the coaster.
+The 2011 trains were replaced in 2022; the new trains feature a blue and green color scheme.
+Riders were originally secured using an over-the-shoulder restraint; the current 2022 trains use a vest restraint.